ProCharger

-ProCharger is the supercharger division of Accessible Technologies, Inc. (ATI), a supercharger and industrial turbomachinery manufacturer located in the Kansas City metropolitan area.
+ProCharger is the automotive supercharger division of Accessible Technologies, Inc. (ATI), a manufacturer of centrifugal compressor technology in multiple industries, located in the Kansas City metropolitan area.
 Inovair is the name of the company’s industrial products division.

 History

 ProCharger was incorporated in December 1993, and its initial supercharger systems were for 5.0 Mustangs and carbureted Chevrolet applications.
 ProCharger was originally located in a leased property in Lenexa, KS.
 In December 1998 it moved into a building designed specifically for the company, and that building was expanded in 2004.
 In 2010, the company acquired control of a second building, adjacent to the primary building.